* This is the Professional Version. *

 Do ESR or C-reactive protein, CK, and tests for hypothyroidism and hepatitis C, and consider chronic fatigue syndrome and polymyalgia rheumatica.

-Consider fibromyalgia in patients having apparent exacerbations of systemic rheumatic disorders such as RA or SLE.
+Consider fibromyalgia in patients having apparent painful exacerbations of systemic rheumatic disorders such as RA or SLE but who have no clinical or laboratory evidence to confirm such exacerbations.

 Treat by emphasizing physical methods, stress management, and sleep improvement, and, when necessary for pain, by giving nonopioid analgesics.